 The Open File dialog allows you to browse the file system on the data processing nodes.
 This will become clear when we look at using ParaView for remote visualization.
-While several of the UI elements in this dialog are obvious such as navigating up the current directory, creating a new directory, and navigating back and forth between directories, which can all be done with the standard system shortcuts like CTRL + N (or + N) to create a directory or Alt + $\uparrow$ to go to the parent directory, there are a few things to note.
+While several of the UI elements in this dialog are obvious such as navigating up the current directory, creating a new directory, and navigating back and forth between directories, which can all be done with the standard system shortcuts like CTRL + N (or + N) to create a directory or $Alt + \uparrow$ to go to the parent directory, there are a few things to note.

-- The Favorites pane shows some platform-specific common locations such as the home directory and desktop.
+• The Favorites pane shows some platform-specific common locations such as the home directory and desktop.
 The favorites directories can be customized from the buttons above it, which respectively adds the current directory to the favorites, removes the current directory from the favorites, and resets all the favorites to the system default.
 Another way to change which directories are in the favorites is to use the right-click context menus.
 Right-clicking any directory in the main list will display a menu with the option to add it to the favorites.
-A right-click on a favorite in the favorites list displays the option to remove it. - The Recent Directories pane shows a few of the most recently used directories.
+A right-click on a favorite in the favorites list displays the option to remove it.